sivertheisholt/BOP3000/source/includes/members/_member.md

 }
 ```

-This endpoint retrieves a single member.
+This endpoint retrieves a specific member.

 ### HTTP Request